Celebrity endorsement of environmental causes: Does it work? | DW | 19.10.2020

 Famous people are often lauded for using their public image to raise awareness of environmental issues and causes.
 But do these campaigns make any difference?

-In October Britain's Prince William teamed up with conservationist David Attenborough to launch the Earthshot Prize, a new award for environmentalist innovation.
+In early October, Britain's Prince William teamed up with conservationist David Attenborough to launch the Earthshot Prize, a new award for environmentalist innovation.
 The Earthshot brands itself the "most prestigious global environment prize in history."

 The world-famous wildlife broadcaster and his royal sidekick appear to have played an active role in the prize's inception, and media coverage has focused largely on them as the faces of the campaign.